 Rescaling up to higher resolutions does not provide new information.
 SNR increases or remains constant (noise will probably become a little more visible).

-Big sensor vs small sensor … in the real world
+Big sensor vs. small sensor

 Is sensor size that important?